 What is dehydration?

-What increases my risk of dehydration?
+What increases my risk for dehydration?

-- Vomiting, diarrhea, or fever that lasts a long time
+- Vomiting, diarrhea, or fever

 - Being in the sun or heat for too long, or sweating heavily